Bangladesh is open to international tourism

 , and MontrealYUL

-in Canada. - The best airlines to fly to Bangladesh from the US and Canada are: Biman Bangladesh Airlines, Air India, American Airlines, Emirates, Etihad Airways, Qatar Airways, and Thai Airways.
+in Canada. - The best airlines to fly to Bangladesh from the US and Canada are: Biman Bangladesh Airlines, Air India, Emirates, Etihad Airways, Qatar Airways, and Thai Airways.
 They are top full-service carriers, offering exceptional customer service, in-flight comfort, a generous checked baggage allowance, and reliable customer support channels – all included in the ticket price.

 Know your time zone